 Welcome to Jemima’s Garden,

-A lot of modern plants are bred for their appearance and while they may look pretty, many provide little in the way of pollen or nectar for insects.
+What we plant is also important.
+A lot of modern plants are bred for their appearance and while they look pretty, many provide little in the way of pollen or nectar.

-By planting native wildflowers, old-fashioned cottage garden favourites and even some herbs you will provide food for a variety of insects which in turn will will attract birds, mammals and amphibians into your garden.
+By choosing to add some native wildflowers, old-fashioned cottage garden favourites and even some herbs to your plot, you’ll provide food for a wide variety of insects.
+This will in turn attract birds, mammals and amphibians into your garden.

 If you have room for a wildflower meadow, that's wonderful, but even a window box, or a few pots can make a difference.

-Until recently we used to grow plants on a commercial basis, and we have grown most of the different varieties we now have for sale so although our seed packets all have full information on how to sow please do get in touch if you have any further questions or need advice about any of our products.
+Previously, we used to grow plants on a commercial basis, and have grown most of the different varieties we now sell.
+Although our seed packets all have full information on how to sow please get in touch if you have any further questions or need advice about any of our products.

 Jane & Robert